 The Mann Cat Sanctuary is a Manx registered charity No. 705 and an IOM limited company by guarantee, No. 092046C.
 The sanctuary has the following charity trustees who are also the company directors:

-Sue Critchley, John Critchley, Darryl Hill, Kirsty Grimshaw and Judith Wheeler.
+Sue Critchley, John Critchley, Darryl Hill and Kirsty Grimshaw.

 It is based in Santon on the Isle of Man, which is situated in the middle of the Irish Sea between England and Ireland.
 The sanctuary was founded in 1996, by Sue Critchley and Carole Corlett, to provide a safe and peaceful haven for unwanted, disabled and traumatised cats.
 Sadly, Carole passed away in 2001 but our work continues very much in her memory.
 The sanctuary is run solely by a small, dedicated group of caring unselfish volunteers.
 They work tirelessly trapping feral cats, making numerous trips to and from our vets, grooming and sit for hours simply comforting our residents.
 We receive no government support and rely entirely on the generosity of our excellent supporters and world-wide visitors.
 Here at the sanctuary, we operate a strict non destruct policy unless a cat is in an advanced stage and suffering with a terminal illness or has injuries that are beyond veterinary help.